-People recovering from a toxic relationship, whether it’s with a parent, a partner, a boss, or a friend, rarely have an idea what to expect.
+People recovering from a toxic relationship—whether it’s with a parent, a partner, a boss, or friend—rarely have an idea what to expect.
 Recognizing that the recovery roller coaster is normal is half the battle!

 You imagine that you will feel relief once you have created distance.
 You imagine that escaping a toxic person will mean instant freedom and happiness.
 When you discover that isn’t the case, a common refrain is, “I should be happy.
 Why do I miss her so much?”

-If you start having thoughts such as, “Maybe it wasn’t as bad as I remember” or “I know I should be happy but I’m not”, congratulations!
+If you start having thoughts such as, “Maybe it wasn’t as bad as I remember”, or “I know I should be happy but I’m not”, congratulations!
 You are officially in recovery!
-Now it’s time to realize that you have entered a process and how you progress will be entirely up to you.
+Now it’s time to realize that you have entered a healing process.
+And how you progress will be entirely up to you.
 You may move quickly or slowly, and neither is right or wrong.

 Early in recovery, this is to be expected.

-Let yourself have that temper tantrum, cry, stomp, whatever gets it out.
-Even go to be for a day if that’s what you need.
+Let yourself have that temper tantrum; cry, stomp, whatever gets it out.
+Even go to be alone for a day if that’s what you need.
 Just recognize that these are cycles and ensure that you are practicing good self-care.

 No matter how you approach the recovery roller coaster, you always need a good toolkit.
 Whether you are a person who uses humor, sarcasm, temper, or a combination in order to process these emotions, it’s imperative that you have tools for recovery.
 I am one who is split fairly evenly between humor and temper.
-That is, I make fun of him a lot but I also let off that angry steam (safely) when I need to.
+That is I make fun of my ex a lot, but I also let off that angry steam (safely) when I need to.

-One of the best discoveries along my road of recovery was that, if I would document specific reactions and the incidents that occurred right before, I was better able to prevent those reactions in subsequent episodes.
+One of the best discoveries along my road of recovery was the following: if I would document specific reactions and the incidents that occurred right before, I was better able to prevent those reactions in subsequent episodes.